slawinski/old-mans-slides/PITCHME.md

 Note:

+- Quote from Wayne Gretzky
+- Describes what I'm about to tell
-- YOU MISS..
-This is a famous quote from Wayne Gretzky.
-Also it's not the title of this lightning talk
+- It's not the title of this lightning talk

 ---?image=assets/img/title.png&size=contain

 Note:

 - Hi!
-My name is Piotr.
-I'm a 32 y.o.
-Junior Frontend Developer with 3 months of experience and welcome to the "Old man's guide to rebranding"!
+My name is Piotr
+- 32 y.o.
+Junior Frontend Developer
+- Welcome to the "Old man's guide to rebranding"!
+- Following slides about starting a developer career

 ---?color=linear-gradient(90deg, white 50%, #8ACAE5 50%)
 @snap[north-west span-45 text-center]